rust-lang/rust/text/0000-Self-not-sized-by-default.md

 However, placing `?Sized` in the supertrait listing raises awkward questions regarding inheritance.
-Certainly, when experimenting with this syntax early on, the author found it very surprising that the `?Sized` bound was "inherited" by subtraits.
+Certainly, when experimenting with this syntax early on, we found it very surprising that the `?Sized` bound was "inherited" by subtraits.
 At the same time, it makes no sense to inherit, since all that the `?Sized` notation is saying is "do not add `Sized`", and you can't inherit the absence of a thing.
 Having traits simply not inherit from `Sized` by default sidesteps this problem altogether and avoids the need for a special syntax to supress the (now absent) default.